360quake/quake_rs/README.md

     -V, --version    Prints version information

 OPTIONS:
+    -c, --cdn <NUMBER>               Exclude cdn data when parameter is 1,Not excluded by default -d, --deduplication <NUMBER>     When the parameter is 1, data deduplication is performed, and no deduplication is performed by default.
     -f, --filter <TYPE>              Filter search results with more regular expressions.
                                      Example: quake search 'app:"exchange 2010"' -t ip,port,title -f "X-OWA-Version:
                                      (.*)"
-    -o, --output <FILENAME>          Save the host information in the given file (append if file exists).
+    -r, --filter_request <NUMBER>    When the parameter is 1, invalid requests are filtered, such as 400, 401, 403 and other request data, the default is not filtered -m, --honey_jar <NUMBER>         Exclude honey_jar data when parameter is 1,Not excluded by default -l, --latest_data <NUMBER>       Display latest data when parameter is 1,Not up to date by default -o, --output <FILENAME>          Save the host information in the given file (append if file exists).
-        --size <NUMBER>              The size of the number of responses, up to a maximum of 100 (Default 10).
+    -q, --query_file <FILENAME>      Quake Querystring file; Example: quake search -q test.txt --size <NUMBER>              The size of the number of responses, up to a maximum of 100 (Default 10).
         --start <NUMBER>             Starting position of the query (Default 0).
     -e, --end_time <TIME END>        Search end time